jenkinsci/agent-maintenance-plugin/README.md

 When defining a maintenance window one has to consider the time it takes for any running build to finish.
 So if the actual maintenance starts at 8 AM and your builds usually run for 30 minutes you might set the start time to 7:15 AM and define a "Max waiting time in minutes for builds to finish" of 45 minutes.

-At 7:15 the agent will stop accepting new tasks, running build should have enough time to finish.
+At 7:15 the agent will stop accepting new tasks, running builds should have enough time to finish.
 If a build is still running when the max waiting time is reached an abort request is sent to the build.

 ## Contributing